-Dear Student:
+Dear Student,

 The faculty of The Barbara H. Hagan School of Nursing and Health Sciences would like to congratulate you on your acceptance into our innovative Doctor of Nursing Practice Program.
 We welcome you into our community of clinical scholars!
+The education and experiences you receive will enable you to provide the best-evidenced based care to patients, populations, and systems, and meet the challenges of an ever-changing healthcare landscape.

 The DNP program prepares professionals by providing education in the translation of research, implementation of evidence-based practice, project management, leadership development, advocacy and policy development, and clinical expertise.
 This program will transform you as a person and professional, and will assist you in improving patient, population, and systems outcomes.